IELTS Syllabus for 2024!Detailed Guide to IELTS Syllabus

 This is 5-6 minutes long, where abstract discussions and deeper questions would take place on the topic provided in the previous task.

-Skills Required to Ace the IELTS Speaking Section
+Skills Required To Ace The IELTS Speaking Section

 • Fluency & Coherence